 Can you believe how far into November it is already?!?

 Know what that means?
 Yeah, seeing family and overeating on Thanksgiving.
+There’s that, sure.

-Know what else?
 Black Friday and Cyber Monday shopping deals!

 Make a list